tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchmanagement/index-2019-10-01-preview.md

 # Preview Management REST APIs

-Preview versions are released to validate new APIs and discover and fix issues.
+Preview versions are released to test new functionality, gather feedback, and discover and fix issues.
 At this time, there is no new preview version of the Management REST APIs for Azure Cognitive Search.

 The last known preview version, `api-version=2019-10-01-Preview`, was the precursor to the current stable version of `api-version=2020-03-13`.
 The preview version remains available.
 Any script or code that calls that version will work, but you could also modify code to use the stable version and get the same results.